Doctor who provided abortion to 10-year-old girl moves to sue AG Rokita for defamation - NewsBreak

 The Fox News caption underneath Rokita even proclaimed “Doc Failed to Report Abortion Abuse Victim,” the tort claim said.

-However, WXIN obtained the report showing that Bernard did file the report as required and filed it within the timeframe required.
+However, FOX59 News obtained the report showing that Bernard did file the report as required and filed it within the timeframe required.

 DeLaney stated a “simple check” on a government license website even confirms that Dr. Bernard’s license was active with no disciplinary history.
 Indiana University Health also issued a statement saying they conducted an investigation into Dr. Bernard and found her in compliance with privacy laws.Ohio man charged in rape that led to 10-year-old getting abortion in Indiana